 The Company manages its liquidity and financial position in the context of its overall business strategy.
 The Company continually forecasts and manages its cash, investments, working capital balances and capital structure to meet the short- and long-term obligations of its businesses while seeking to maintain liquidity and financial flexibility.
 Cash flows generated from operating activities are principally from earnings before non-cash expenses.
-The risk of decreased operating cash flow from a decline in earnings is partially mitigated by the diversity of the Company's services, geographies and customers, and the Company has had virtually no interest-bearing debt for the past 31 years.
+The risk of decreased operating cash flow from a decline in earnings is partially mitigated by the diversity of the Company's services, geographies and customers, and the Company has had virtually no interest-bearing debt for the past 32 years.

 The Company has historically funded its operations and capital expenditures primarily from cash flow from operations, and to a lesser extent, stock option exercises.
-The Company's net accounts receivables have ranged from 39 to 44 days of average sales for the fiscal years ended March 31, 2022, 2021 and 2020.
+The Company's net accounts receivables have ranged from 39 to 44 days of average sales for the fiscal years ended March 31, 2023, 2022 and 2021.
 The Company expects days sales outstanding (known as DSO) to remain in the low to mid 40-day range.
-The Company's historical profit margins and historical ratio of investments in assets used in the business has allowed the Company to generate sufficient cash flow to repurchase \$655 million of its common stock during the past 25 fiscal years, on inception-to-date net earnings of \$665 million.
-The Company repurchases shares during periods of excess liquidity, which has occurred in all 31 years that the Company has been public.
+The Company's historical profit margins and historical ratio of investments in assets used in the business has allowed the Company to generate sufficient cash flow to repurchase \$748 million of its common stock during the past 27 fiscal years, on inception-to-date net earnings of \$732 million.
+The Company repurchases shares during periods of excess liquidity, which has occurred in all 32 years that the Company has been public.
 Should the Company have lower income or cash flows, it could reduce or eliminate repurchases under the stock repurchase program until earnings and cash flow improved.
-Working capital decreased to \$93.6 million at March 31, 2022 from \$106.5 million at March 31, 2021.
+Working capital decreased to \$75.9 million at March 31, 2023 from \$93.6 million at March 31, 2022.
 This is primarily due to the increase in spending to repurchase shares of the Company's common stock.
-The Company did not apply for governmental loans to support the Company's operations, but has taken advantage of certain aspects of the CARES Act such as the deferral of payroll tax deposits.
-The Company deferred a total of \$10.4 million in payroll tax deposits, half of which was paid during the December 31, 2021 quarter, and the other half of which will be paid back by the end of calendar year 2022.
+The Company deferred a total of \$10.4 million in payroll tax deposits related to the CARES Act, half of which was paid during the December 31, 2021 quarter, and the other half of which was paid during the December 31, 2022 quarter.